sf-wdi-22-23/modules-23/w02-working-with-objects/w02-d2-drills/README.md

 ## Tuesday Lab: JS built-in Objects: Math, Date, etc.

-This exercise will take you through a series of exercises.
+This morning's drills will take you through a series of exercises.
 You will be provided a series of JavaScript files, each of which has new activities that build on what you did in the last one.
 The files are located in the solutions directory.